Configuration

 • we can display the data in the UI (pricing table, billing section, etc.)

-• make some features work correctly - such as feature-based access
+• some features can work correctly (e.g. feature-based access)

-It is common to all billing providers and placed in packages/billing/src/config/index.ts.
-Some billing providers have some differences in what you can or cannot do.
-In these cases, the schema will try to validate and enforce the rules - but it's up to you to make sure the data is correct.
+It is common to all billing providers and is defined in packages/billing/shared/src/config/index.ts.
+Some billing providers differ in what you can (and cannot) do.
+In these cases, the schema will try to validate and enforce the rules - but it's still up to you to make sure the data is correct.

 index.ts